portotype/decodeportugal.com/README.md

     1. **Code of Economic Activity ("CAE")** or "Código de Actividade Económica".
         - To know: The CAE is a a code which identifies your economic activity.
 There's a main CAE and sub-codes which you can pick, generally 3.
         - This is quite important as these codes will define some accounting rules, like what can be expensed and not, etc.
-    3. (Optional) **TOC**:
+    3. (Optional) **Certified Accountant**:
-        - TOC are "Técnico Oficial de Contas", who is your official accountant.
+        - CC are "Contabilista Certificado", who is your official accountant.
+In the past this was called "Técnico Oficial de Contas" or TOC.
-        - You are not required to file a TOC when you register a company.
-But if you do it then, then the TOC can register the company as Open for Business with Tax Authority and Social Security online, without you having to go to the offices...
+        - You are not required to file a CC when you register a company.
+But if you do it then, then the CC can register the company as Open for Business with Tax Authority and Social Security online, without you having to go to the offices...
 1. **Result**
     - With the correct registration of a company, you will get:
     1. a NIPC and NIF, which is 1 number that identify the company for 2 purposes: legal (commercial register, NIPC) and tax reasons (tax authority, AT).
 In Portugal the code is the same, while in other countries these are separate numbers.
 You also get a card with this information, which you don't need for the operation of the company.